There’s so much about that day in my life I remember, or I think I remember.

 I had initially heard the news that the first plane had crashed into the World Trade Center by seeing the footage on the small television at the University of Arkansas bookstore.
 The footage repeated, the confusion of what we were seeing, voices over voices…I didn’t understand at first.
 Nobody did.

 Because, at first, it seemed like an accident, a tragic misfortune.
-Perhaps, the speculated, the captain on board of that 747 had a stroke or heart attack, and this was the fiery result.
+Perhaps, I speculated, the captain on board of that 747 had a stroke or heart attack, and this was the fiery result.

 I did not hear about the second plane until after my job interview, on the way home in my car.
 The radio reflected the pandemonium, the sheer panic of the spectators…for once, it seemed, the journalists covering the story did not sound stoic, speaking each word with a measured accuracy.
 The people being interviewed were breathless, terrified.